Traditional Guiding vs. The Future of Guiding in Istanbul

 The Reality Behind Today’s Guiding Environment

-I jumped into the tourism scene in 2008 when I was just 16.
-While my peers were busy buying cars or jetting off on vacations, I was pushing my limits with my first experiences.
-During my college internship, I was the only one among my classmates who got real guiding opportunities.
-That season (2013), I ended up guiding for nearly four months straight.
+I entered tourism in 2008, at sixteen.
+While others were buying cars or traveling, I was pushing my limits.
+During my college internship, I was the only one actually guiding.
+In 2013, I worked nearly four months straight.

 Ticket Fraud, Audio Tours & “Guide-Free” Experiences